kajetanjuszczak/ProjectMTLS/README.md

 # ProjectMTLS
-* For 9.03 deadline
+* For final deadline
 scripts are present in general scripts folder
-PSSM model generates model
+PSSM model generates model based on full database and store it in model folder.
-PSSM predictor predict topology for one protein removed from training set to remove chance of biased results results are stored in ../results folder as predictedPSSM
+PSSM predictor predict topology for one example protein, resulting prediction is stored as text file in ../results folder named predictedPSSM(3 line format) model is called PSSM_model and it is stored in model folder other models for no PSSM and also DTC and RFC methods are also present in model folder. more results from model testing are present in excel file in documents folder named results_excel

 Diary: